-Provides instruction and practice in all language domains: listening, speaking, reading, writing, and cultural appreciation, as well as opportunities to develop communicative skills through presentations.
-Students will use readings as models for developing effective academic writing skills.
+Provides instruction and practice in all language domains: listening, speaking, reading, writing, and cultural appreciation, as well as opportunities for students to develop communicative skills through presentations.
+Students continue to use readings as models for developing effective academic writing skills.
+Beyond the course reader, students use other reading materials (i.e., magazines, journals, and college textbooks) for discussion and reaction papers.
 Prerequisite: a qualifying score on the ESL Pro - ACCUPLACER, or ESL 098 with a passing grade of C or better.
-(Fulfills Foreign Language requirement for students who earn a final grade of C or better, and for students for whom English is a Foreign Language).
+(Fulfills Foreign Language requirement for students who earn a final grade of C or better, and for students for whom English is a Foreign Language.)
+Offered every semester.